 Each time you operate the volume control, you will hear a beeptone unless your hearing care professional has deactivated this function.
 When you reach the maximum or minimum setting, you will hear a steady tone.

 To mute your hearing aid do as follows:

-Keep pressing the lower part of the volume key on the remote control until you can hear the steady sound
+Keep pressing the lower part of the volume control until you can hear the steady sound

 To turn the sound on again: